greggnobga/javascript-data-structure-and-algorithms/README.md

-Basic avascript syntax, class, data structure and algorithms, and much more.
+Basic javascript syntax, class, data structure and algorithms, and much more.